GetTerminus/terminus-oss/libs/ui/button/README.md

 ### Show progress

-When 'showing progress', the button will be disabled and a spinner will be shown:
+When 'showing progress', the button will be disabled, and a spinner will be shown:

 ```html
 <ts-button [showProgress]="true">Click Me!</ts-button>